-- 1. Successfully complete a minimum of 60 credit hours of acceptable college-level credit - 2.
-Successfully complete requirements for graduation under the catalog in force at the time of entry into the program or re-entry into the program - 3.
-Successfully complete the 36 credit hours of general education courses - 4.
-Successfully complete a minimum of 24 credit hours of A.A. designated electives - 5.
+- an approved course will have met the assessment requirement or coursework requirement, respectively, and will not be required to re-take the assessments or courses. - 7.
 Earn a minimum cumulative grade point average (GPA) of 2.00, including all transfer credits and courses attempted at GCSC.
-In addition, a student must earn a minimum cumulative GPA of 2.00 on all GCSC courses. - 6.
-Complete 25 percent of college-level credit hours at GCSC (a minimum of 15 credit hours) - 7.
-Submit an application for graduation as outlined in the Graduation Procedures section of this catalog - 8.
+In addition, a student must earn a minimum cumulative GPA of 2.00 on all GCSC courses. - 8.
+Complete 25 percent of college-level credit hours at GCSC (a minimum of 15 credit hours) - 9.
+Submit an application for graduation as outlined in the Graduation Procedures section of this catalog - 10.
 Fulfill all financial obligations to the college